jmd-dk/concept/_sources/tutorial/gadget.rst.txt

 GADGET-2 only consists of matter and :math:`\Lambda`.

 One cannot remove radiation from the CLASS background, as a cosmology without radiation is not supported by CLASS.
-Instead we can deactivate the CLASS background entirely, which will turn on an internal background solver of CO\ *N*\ CEPT, which like that of GADGET-2 only includes matter and :math:`\Lambda`.
+Instead, we can deactivate the CLASS background entirely, which will turn on an internal background solver of CO\ *N*\ CEPT, which like that of GADGET-2 only includes matter and :math:`\Lambda`.
 To do so, add